nhsbsa/nhsbsa-digital-playbook/src/design/content-designer/about-role.md

 ---
 ## What a content designer does

-Content designs answer a user need in the best way for the user to consume it.​
+Content designers answer a user need in the best way for the user to consume it.​

 It:​